robinlioret/gate-operator/doc/docs/reference.md

           matchExpression: {}
       # (Optional) Instruction on how to evaluate the target
       # By default, the gate will open if at least one resource was found regardless of its state
-      # Validators are "anded" together (see §Behavious and patterns of validators
+      # Validators are "anded" together (see §Behavious and patterns of validators)
       validators:
+        # (Optional) Minimal amount of valid objects to validate the target.
+By default, it a minimum of 1.
+        - atLeast:
             # (Optional) At least N objects must validate all the given conditions
-        - atLeast: 2
+            count: 1
+            # (Optional) At least X percent of the found object must validate the other validators (if there are ones)
+            percent: 50
         # (Optional) Check if the object has the right condition in its status.conditions
         - matchCondition:
             # (Required) Condition type in CamelCase